greenideas/school-notes/2012/Fall/Torts/Torts & Compensation - Dobbs.markdown

 * Process should enable some predictability of outcomes

 ### Applying Some Approaches
-* *Conversion* - A tort in which one person uses another person's property as if it were their own or representing that the property was their own.
+* *Conversion* - A tort in which one person uses another person's property as if it were their own or represents that the property was their own.
 Conversion may occur even though the party using the property or claiming ownership is unaware of the property's status.
 * When policy & justice are in conflict, which should prevail?

 ### Implementing Tort Law Purposes with Damage Awards